MinikubeAddon/watchpod/demo/README.md

 git clone https://github.com/MinikubeAddon/watchpod.git

 # (3) change mountPath
-# change the mountPath in the watchpod.yaml file to the directory you are trying to watch ie /path/to/watchpod/demo
+# change the mountPath in the watchpod.yaml file from */mount-9p* to the path of the directory you want to watch
+# ie */path/to/watchpod/demo*

 # (4) build webpack bundle
 cd watchpod/demo/frontend